adenekan41/aimscroll/readme.md

 ## 🤔Thought Process

-Aimscroll is built on top of React Hooks.
-I first tried this concept when i was trying to add custom features to an element when the page offests a scroll position and seeing its re-usability and convenience, I decided to convert it to a standalone open-source library for others to benefit from the awesomeness of this package.
+Aimscroll is built on top of React.
+I first tried out this concept when i wanted to add custom features to an element at the point the page offests a scroll position, and i came up with aimscroll.
+Seeing its re-usability and convenience, I decided to convert it to a standalone open-source library for others to benefit from the awesomeness of this package.

 ## 🤝 License